0xpr03/yayd/README.md

 (Thanks at this point to the people on #rust & #rust-offtopic @ mozilla IRC)
 [GUI Example](***REMOVED***)

+## About quality, queries & the config
+Each download is an entry in the DB, this query is containing the wished target, quality etc
+Youtube-Videos are consisting of two DASH-Files.
+One is only Video, in the quality you want.
+The other one is a bad-video but audio containing DASH-File.
+These two are merged by yayd, using ffmpeg, and thus if you specify the wanted quality [itag](https://en.wikipedia.org/wiki/YouTube#Quality_and_formats) in you query, the used audio-file is specified in the config of yayd and will be merged with the video.
+For a personal list of recommended quality itags see queries: quality down below.
+As youtube changes the available codecs it is recommended to verify your setup from time to time.
+As an example the current 1080p@60fps, mp4 (itag 299) is pixellated in certain circumstances, while the recently added WebM (303) doesn't have this problem.

+(WebM is using VP9 as codec, MP4 h264)

 # Config:
 ## db
 Specify the credentials for a maria/mysql db connection